7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-ARM-Templates.md

 #### Introduction to ARM Templates

 [Template Specs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-specs?tabs=azure-powershell) is a resource type for storing an Azure Resource Manager template (ARM template) in Azure for later deployment.
-This resource type enables you to share ARM templates with other users in your organization.
-Just like any other Azure resource, you can use Azure role-based access control (Azure RBAC) to share the template spec.
+This resource type enables you to share ARM templates with other users in your organisation.
+Just like any other Azure resource, you can use Azure role-based access control (Azure RBAC) - [[Azure-Administration-Azure-Roles-And-RBAC]] to share the template spec.
 Template Gallery is to deprecated by 2025 - [Convert portal template to template spec - Azure Resource Manager | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-spec-convert?WT.mc_id=Portal-HubsExtension)

-ARM Templates are [[Infrastructure-As-Code]] (IaC) - the process of managing and provisioning computer data centers through machine-readable definition files (JSON files) rather than physical hardware configuration or interactive configuration tools - ARM is declarative, JSON files that define Azure Resources to provision and Azure services to configure.
+ARM Templates are [[Infrastructure-As-Code]] (IaC) - the process of managing and provisioning computer data centres through machine-readable definition files ([[JSON]] files) rather than physical hardware configuration or interactive configuration tools - ARM is declarative, [[JSON]] files that define Azure Resources to provision and Azure services to configure.
 ARM template positives:
+- Simply orchestration
+- Standardisation
+- Help express complex deployments - dependencies, ordering, etc
 - Reduce Configuration Mistakes
 	- Builtin Validation!
 - Stand up or Tear down or Sharing is quick
-- Knownable definion of a stack
+- Observable definition of a stack
 - Establishes baseline compliance
+- Linkable with other templates
 - Modular
 - Reusable
 - Idempotent -  deploy the same template many times and get the same resource types in the same state.